BDC Hamburger Icon

 Two common issues that negatively impact employee health are poor lighting and uncomfortable desk chairs.
 Insufficient or excessively bright lighting can not only cause eye strain but also impact decision-making when it comes to visually assessing a product’s quality.
 Uncomfortable chairs can lead to poor posture and a variety of muscular, joint and bone disorders ― potentially increasing your company’s healthcare costs and employee absenteeism.

-To create a more productive work culture, invest in quality office lighting to decrease fatigue, better office furniture for comfort and fitness classes to energize your employees and get them to move their bodies.
+To create a happy and productive work culture, invest in quality office lighting to decrease fatigue, better office furniture for comfort and fitness classes to energize your employees and get them to move their bodies.

 How to combat environmental health issues in the workplace